Bartram Village

-Bartram Village is a small neighborhood in Southwest Philadelphia.
+Bartram Village is a small neighborhood in Southwest Philadelphia, Pennsylvania, United States.
 It is located in the vicinity of South 56th Street and Lindbergh Boulevard.

-Bartram village borders Southwest Schuylkill to northeast, Elmwood Park to the west, Kingsessing to the north and the Schuylkill River to the southeast.
+Bartram village borders Southwest Schuylkill to the northeast, Elmwood Park to the west, Kingsessing to the north and the Schuylkill River to the southeast.
 The neighborhood takes its name from noted botanist John Bartram, whose historical home and gardens, Bartram's Garden, are located nearby.
 Bartram's Garden, also known as the John Bartram House, is a National Historic Landmark.